loeffea886/loeffea886/README.md

 - 👀 I’m interested in learning everything i possibly can
 - 🌱 I’m currently learning computer programing, software devolopment
 - 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me please don't
+- 📫 How to reach me: please don't

 <!---
 loeffea886/loeffea886 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.